 Network Development includes the creation of a network and the continual review of its adequacy.
 Magellan works closely with the payer, health plan, administrator or employer to fulfill their needs for geographic concentration to maximize access and choice of providers for their consumers.
 This also includes initial provider contracting, summary provider manual and continual provider communications.

 Quality Management initiates through the credentialing process.
-Magellan follows a defined process to ensure quality providers who are appropriately educated, licensed, and not restricted from providing care.
+Evolent follows a defined process to ensure quality providers who are appropriately educated, licensed, and not restricted from providing care.
 This includes application completion, primary requirements and licensure.
 See the prospective provider application if you are interested in becoming a physical therapy provider.

 This area also includes measurement of quality, satisfaction and outcomes.
 Patient satisfaction is measured with a modified Consumer Assessment of Health Plans Survey (CAHPS).
 A random sample of patients will receive the satisfaction survey and an outside agency will handle the mailing, data collection and reporting.
 This survey also includes questions to monitor functional outcome and quality of the services provided.